YannisDef/HandPong/README.md

 ## Summary

-It's a game to play classical Pong game but with you webcam !
+It's a game to play classical Pong game but with your webcam !

 There is a hand detection to play with your hands.